vertica/vertica-kubernetes/DEVELOPER.md

 ## Unit Tests

-This repo contains unit tests for both the Helm chart and the VerticaDB operator.
-Run the unit tests with the following make target:
+The unit tests verify both the Helm chart and the VerticaDB operator.
+Run the unit tests with the following command:

 ```shell
 make run-unit-tests